 Significantly, the Cold War story of the crew of a ‘cursed’ Soviet submarine that managed to survive a meltdown of its nuclear reactor by superhuman welding repair work on the ruptured cooling pipe that caused twenty-seven crew members to die of radiation poisoning-their radiation burns evoking the burns caused by exorcising sunlight that plagued the outlaw vampires of NEAR DARK-K19: THE WIDOWMAKER constantly evoked the equally embattled Second World War German submarine crew of the presciently twilit and allegorical Wolfgang Petersen film, DAS BOOT (1982).
 This linked K19: THE WIDOWMAKER to the twilit and disastrous year of 1982, a link reaffirmed by the presence of Harrison Ford as Captain Alexei Vostrikov, as Ford played replicant hunter Rick Deckard in BLADE RUNNER.
 This dual link to 1982 implied that K19: THE WIDOWMAKER was a twentieth anniversary meditation on the TZ disaster, the dread allegorical Zone Wars and the computer graphic imagery (CGI) that had been feverishly developed in part in order to use realistic post-production CGI visual effects in order to avoid dangerous on set special effects like those that led to the TZ disaster.
 As the pipe rupture that almost led to the blockbuster meltdown of the nuclear reactor was accomplished with CGI, and the superhuman effort to weld the pipe, cool the reactor and save the submarine was done by the human crew alone with no CGI enhancement, Bigelow implied her belief that CGI enhancement would simply create blockbuster bombs if a film lacked the vital humanity-and the intelligent scripts and able directors that inspired actors all other members of a film production-to rise to the superhuman challenge of creating a work of film art.
 This linked the sub to film art and Captain Vostrikov and the crew to a film artist and their film crew, reminding us that professional film artists were linked to police officers in BLUE STEEL and FBI agents in POINT BREAK.

 A moving message from Bigelow that was implicitly directed at Lucas, given that Ford and Liam Neeson-who played Vostrikov’s second-in-command, Captain Mikhail Polenin-were linked to Lucas via Ford’s role as Han Solo in the STAR WARS Classic Trilogy-and as irritating braggart Bob Falfa in AMERICAN GRAFITTI-and Neeson’s role as Jedi Knight Qui Gonn Jinn in the allegorical and implicitly Cameron and Spielberg roasting Lucas film, STAR WARS EPISODE I: THE PHANTOM MENACE (1999), and given that Lucas failed to truly deliver the goods with his two special and visual-including CGI-effects filled STAR WARS trilogies.
-And a moving message that appeared to impress Rob Bowman, for he implied his support for the fearless Bigelow when he also fused LA FEMME NIKITA with THE CROW like Besson in THE MESSENGER in his allegorical film, ELEKTRA (2005).
+And a moving message that appeared to impress Mark S. Johnson and the Marvel Bullpen, for they implicitly linked the fearless Bigelow to equally fearless martial arts warrioress and super assassin, Elektra Natchios-played by Jennifer Garner-in the allegorical, CGI enhanced and implicitly Richard Kelly roasting super satirical film, DAREDEVIL (2003).
+A film and a warrioress that must have impressed enough, as Rob Bowman also implicitly linked Bigelow to Elektra-played again by Garner-and fused LA FEMME NIKITA with THE CROW like Besson in THE MESSENGER in his allegorical film, ELEKTRA (2005).

-For Bowman implicitly linked the fearless Bigelow to Jennifer Garner’s equally fearless and Nikita evoking super assassin, Elektra, throughout the film.
 Indeed, in a black t-shirt and tight blue jeans, with her long auburn hair tied back in a pigtail and her hands on her hips, Elektra looked like Bigelow’s twin sister-and was just as comfortable with violence.
 Finally, Bigelow was allowed to be both a woman and a warrior, unlike in THE CROW-though Elektra was linked to the Crow as she too had died in an accident but been returned to life by her blind and implicitly Cameron linked ‘kima gun’ martial arts mentor, played by Terence Stamp, a return to life that probably symbolized the help Cameron gave Bigelow on POINT BREAK.
-The CGI crow created by the implicitly Spielberg linked and Evil Tatoo-played by Chris Ackerman-who eyes Tatoo could see with as he tracked down Elektra reaffirmed the link to THE CROW, reminding us that the Crow could also see through the eyes of his faithful crow companion who also flew around tracking down the killers of Shelly.
+The CGI crow created by the implicitly Spielberg linked and Evil Tatoo-played by Chris Ackerman-whose eyes Tatoo could see with as he tracked down Elektra reaffirmed the link to THE CROW, reminding us that the Crow could also see through the eyes of his faithful crow companion who also flew around tracking down the killers of Shelly.
 The resemblance of Natassia Malthe’s Evil Typhoid to Ellen Aim of STREETS OF FIRE also reaffirmed the implicit interest in Bigelow in ELEKTRA.